bigchuch/darey.io/Devops/Linux/linux-fundamental/README.md

    ```

 ## Important Notes
-- Keep your `.pem` key file secure and never share it
+- Keep your `.pem` key file secure and never share it.
+Treat it like a password.
-- The username (e.g., `ubuntu`) may vary depending on your server's operating system
+- The username (e.g., `ubuntu`, `ec2-user`, `centos`) may vary depending on your server's operating system (AMI - Amazon Machine Image).
-- Make sure your security group settings allow SSH access (port 22)
+- Make sure your server's security group settings (firewall rules in AWS) allow inbound SSH access on port 22 from your IP address or a trusted range.

 ## Troubleshooting

-- If you get a permission error, you may need to adjust your key file permissions
-- Ensure you're using the correct username for your server
+-   **Permission denied (publickey,gssapi-with-mic,password):**
+    *   **Incorrect Key File:** Ensure you are using the correct `.pem` file specified with the `-i` option.
+Double-check the filename and path.
+    *   **Incorrect Username:** The default username varies by AMI.
+For Ubuntu, it's often `ubuntu`.
+For Amazon Linux, it's `ec2-user`.
+For CentOS, it might be `centos` or `ec2-user`.
+Check the AMI documentation.
+    *   **Key File Permissions (macOS/Linux):** Your `.pem` file must have strict permissions.
+Use `chmod 400 your-key-file.pem` to make it readable only by you.
+SSH will reject keys that are too open.
+    *   **Server-side SSH Configuration:** While less common for new cloud instances, ensure the server's SSH daemon is configured to accept key-based authentication and that your public key is correctly installed if you set it up manually (not typical for initial EC2 connections with a `.pem` file).
+-   **Connection timed out:**
+    *   **Incorrect IP Address:** Verify you are using the correct public IP address or DNS name of your EC2 instance.
+    *   **Server Not Running:** Ensure your EC2 instance is in a 'running' state in the AWS console.
-- Verify that your server's security group allows inbound SSH traffic
+    *   **Security Group/Firewall:** Check that your EC2 instance's security group allows inbound TCP traffic on port 22 (SSH) from your current IP address.
+Corporate or local firewalls might also block outbound SSH connections.
-- Double-check that you're using the correct public IP address
+    *   **Network Issues:** There might be broader network connectivity problems either on your end or with the cloud provider.
+-   **Host key verification failed:** This error occurs if the server's host key has changed since you last connected (e.g., if the server was rebuilt).
+To resolve this, you can remove the old key from your `~/.ssh/known_hosts` file.
+The error message usually tells you which line to remove.
+-   **`ssh: connect to host <your-server-ip> port 22: Connection refused`**:
+    *   **SSH Service Not Running on Server:** The SSH daemon (sshd) might not be running on the server or is not listening on port 22.
+    *   **Firewall on Server:** A firewall on the server itself (like `ufw` or `firewalld`) might be blocking port 22, though security groups are the primary firewall for EC2.

 ![](./img/running%20instances%20in%20aws%20.png)